oscarcs/ossg/README.md

 `output_path`| Path to the output directory `input_pages_path`| Path to the pages, relative to `input_path`.
 `output_pages_path`| Path to the pages, relative to `output_path`.
+`resources`| Path to resources folder, relative to input and output directories.
 `templates`| Array of templates, with `path` and `name` properties.
 `title`| Site title.
 `default`| Name of the 'default' template, which encapsulates every other page template.